Corneezius/ethereum-lottery-react/README.md

-### Ethereum lottery
+# Ethereum lottery

 ## Note:
-To successfully deploy and fully use this project as a manager, you need Metamask installed, an infura account
+To successfully deploy and fully use this project as a manager, you need Metamask installed and an infura account

-## password
+## Password
 Switch out your mnemonic password and Infura account in the lottery/deploy.js file

 ## Configurations
 Deploy the contract and then copy the contract abi and the address.Finally, in src/lottery.js update the values accordingly

-# Run with npm start
+## Run with npm start